ca333/ilp-plugin-komodo-paychan/README.md

 ```sh
 BTC_USER=rpcuser BTC_PASS=rpcpassword A_SECRET=alicesecret B_SECRET=bobsecret node test.js
 ```
-for alicesecret and bobsecret you may use Iguana "encryptwallet" API-call for generating 64 digit respective privkey
+for alicesecret and bobsecret you may use Iguana "encryptwallet" API-call for generating 64 character respective privkey

 ## How It Works